About.

 With a career built on high-level studio operations and a background spanning retail and administration, Marisa specializes in crafting interior environments that feel both functional and deeply personal.

-As an Indigenous designer of Navajo, Apache, and Chicana heritage, she brings a multifaceted perspective to the design process, informed by her studies across marketing, business, and fine arts.
+As an Indigenous designer of Navajo, Apache, and Chicana heritage, she brings a multifaceted perspective to the design process, which is also informed by her studies across marketing and fine arts.
 Her technical proficiency in Building Information Modeling is balanced by a mastery of color theory, materiality, and FF&E selection.

 A true collagist and arranger, Marisa excels at weaving a client’s personal history and family heirlooms into the design, creating a space that is as much a reflection of their unique story as it is a professional work of art.